Decline of Buddhism in the Indian subcontinent

 The Buddhist Nalanda university and monastery was a major institution of higher-learning in ancient India from the 5th century CE until the 12th century.

-Buddhism, which originated in India, gradually dwindled starting in the 4th-6th century CE, and was replaced by Hinduism approximately in the 12th century, in a centuries-long process.
-Lack of appeal among the rural masses, who instead embraced Hinduism formed in the Hindu synthesis, Turkic invasions and dwindling financial support from trading communities and royal elites, were major factors in the decline of Buddhism.
+Buddhism, which originated in India, gradually dwindled in that region starting in the 4th-6th century CE, and was largely ousted by Hinduism approximately by the 12th century, in a centuries-long process.
+Lack of appeal among the rural masses, who instead embraced religious rituals and beliefs developed during the Hindu synthesis, as well as Turkic invasions and dwindling financial support from trading communities and royal elites, were major factors in the decline of Buddhism in its Indian homeland.
+Across many centuries, Buddhism largely spread to other regions of Asia.

-The total Buddhist population in 2010 in the Indian subcontinent – excluding that of Sri Lanka, Bhutan (both Buddhist majority states), and Nepal – was about 10 million, of which about 92.5% in India, 7.2% lived in Bangladesh and 0.2% in Pakistan.
+The total Buddhist population in 2010 in South Asia – excluding that of Sri Lanka, Bhutan (both Buddhist majority states), and Nepal – was about 10 million, of which about 92.5% in India, 7.2% lived in Bangladesh and 0.2% in Pakistan.

 Growth of Buddhism

 Map of the Buddhist missions during the reign of Ashoka.

 Buddhism expanded in the Indian subcontinent in the centuries after the death of the Buddha, particularly after receiving the endorsement and royal support of the Maurya Empire under Ashoka in the 3rd century BCE.
 It spread even beyond the Indian subcontinent to Central Asia and China.

 The Buddha's period saw not only urbanisation, but also the beginnings of centralised states.
 The successful expansion of Buddhism depended on the growing economy of the time, together with an increase in the number of centralised political organisations capable of change.

 Buddhism spread across ancient India and state support by various regional regimes continued through the 1st millennium BCE.
 The consolidation of monastic organisations made Buddhism the centre of religious and intellectual life in India.
-The succeeding Kanva Dynasty had four Buddhist Kanva Kings.
+The succeeding Kanva dynasty had four Buddhist Kanva Kings.

 Gupta Empire (4th–6th century)

 Religious developments

 During the Gupta Empire (4th to 6th century), Vaishnavism, Shaivism and other Hindu sects became increasingly popular, while Brahmins developed a new relationship with the state.
 The differences between Buddhism and Hinduism blurred, as Mahayana Buddhism adopted more ritualistic practices, while Buddhist ideas were adopted into Vedic schools.
 As the system grew, Buddhist monasteries gradually lost control of land revenue.
-In parallel, the Gupta kings built Buddhist temples such as the one at Kushinagara, and monastic universities such as those at Nalanda, as evidenced by records left by three Chinese visitors to India.
+In parallel, the Gupta emperors built Buddhist temples such as the one at Kushinagara, and monastic universities such as those at Nalanda, as evidenced by records left by three Chinese visitors to India.